gardener/pvc-autoscaler/docs/proposals/autoscaling-pvcs.md

 The `volumePolicies` section allows control over specific volumes using regex or selector based matching, enabling different scaling behaviors for different volume types (e.g., data vs. WAL volumes).
 By default, if no regex or selector is specified, the configurations in the `PersistentVolumeClaimAutoscaler` resource apply to all PVCs that are identified by the `pvc-autoscaler`.

-#### Scale-Up Capabilities (Initial Version):
+#### Scale-Up Capabilities:

-- Monitor volume usage against configurable thresholds.
-- Check if the storage class of the identified PVC supports volume expansion.
+- Check if the storage class of the identified PVCs support volume expansion.
-- Automatically increase PVC size when utilization exceeds thresholds.
+- Monitor volume usage and increase PVC size when utilization exceeds configured threshold.
 - Support for percentage-based and absolute minimum step increases.
 - Cooldown periods to prevent rapid successive scaling operations.
 - Configurable pod restart strategies (manual or automatic).